Playwright vs. Puppeteer in 2024: Which Should You Choose

 Object Methods Meaning

-setDefaultTimeout() or setDefaultNavigationTimeout() It lets the headless browser wait for an action for a specified duration before throwing an error.
+setDefaultTimeout() or setDefaultNavigationTimeout() Have the headless browser wait for an action for a specified duration before throwing an error.

-waitForSelector() It tells the page to delay action until a particular selector has been loaded.
+waitForSelector() Tell the page to delay action until a particular selector has been loaded.

 locator() The locator class grabs elements using multiple selector combinations.

-click() This method lets you specify the tag whose selector you wish to click.
+click() Specify the tag whose selector you wish to click.

-select() To pick an option in the select element.
+select() Pick an option in the select element.

 scraper.js